TnTech-ECE/F25_Team4_SmartGolfVisor/HUD_Detailed_Design.md

 The HUD subsystem directly interfaces with **Master Out / Slave In (MOSI)** and **Master In / Slave Out (MISO)** lines.
 The MOSI line allows the microcontroller to transmit data and commands to peripheral devices, such as initialization sequences, configuration registers, or read-request commands.
 Conversely, the MISO line enables the microcontroller to recieve data from the peripheral devices.

 The **ICM-20948** uses both MOSI and MISO, while the OLED display requires only MOSI.
 Input and Output data from these devices are stored in a single one-byte (8 bit) variable, initialized using the uint8_t type.
-Output data transmitted via MOSI line include commands, text, and the data metrics such as ball speed, ball distance, launch angle, spin rate, and smash factor.
+Output data transmitted via MOSI line include commands, text, and the data metrics such as ball speed, ball distance, launch angle, back spin, and side spin.
 Input data received via MISO consist of accelerometer, gyroscope, and magnetometer readings from the ICM-20948.

 The function **SPI.transmit(x)** is used to send or receive data.
 It simultaneously clocks out 8 bits on MOSI while clocking in 8 bits on MISO , provided the peripheral is designed to respond immediately which applies to the ICM-20948 but not to the OLED display.
 Below is a picture that reflects the interfacing characteristics of the 4-wire SPI configuration